 If your deck faces south, it will get hot there during the summer, especially during lunchtime.
 Parasols will give only limited coverage, while awnings can look at odds with the character of your home, so consider building a pergola to add shade.
 Add climbing plants for all-natural, green coverage, and paint yours for a smart look.

 36. Use decking to improve a sloping site

 If your garden is sloping, a deck can really improve its layout and functionality, giving you different levels that can be devoted to different uses, from dining to sunbathing.
 Building a deck with different levels is much more complicated than creating a flat square of decking and we'd highly recommend you call in a professional.

-The deck is the perfect spot for a home bar – have one built in if you have the funds or need to save space; otherwise, buy freestanding furniture that you can move about to suit your mood.
+The deck is the perfect spot to bring those outdoor bar ideas to life – have one built in if you have the funds or need to save space; otherwise, buy freestanding furniture that you can move about to suit your mood.

-As the nights begin to draw in and the weather turns autumnal, it's all about making the decking area warmer and cosier.
+Making a deck suitable for all seasons is a must so that you can enjoy long evenings outdoors.
 Add extra cushions to the garden furniture out on your deck and invest in a nice fire pit.
 There are countless designs out there, but we really fancy the 36" Elevate Halo Fire Pit by Solus Decor: it's substantial and contemporary and just look gorgeous as part of a decking area ensemble.

 How to design a garden deck